-Spicy leverages our HILTI abstract machine [26] as its backend for code generation.
-HILTI provides an abstract machine model with instruction set and data types tailored to the networking domain; as well as a compiler toolchain, built on top of LLVM [29], that turns HILTI programs into optimized native code.
+Spicy deploys our HILTI abstract machine [25] as its backend for code generation.
+HILTI provides an abstract machine model with instruction set and data types tailored to the networking domain; as well as a compiler toolchain, built on top of LLVM [28], that turns HILTI programs into optimized native code.
 HILTI fits Spicy well, as it provides much of the low-level functionality the system needs.
 We achieve several of our objectives through HILTI.
 First, its safe, memory-managed execution environment provides the robustness for Spicy's dissectors; by expressing their logic inside HILTI's model, they benefit from its runtime guarantees.
-Second, HILTI supports justin-time compilation through LLVM.
-Third, HILTI's execution model comes with concurrency support, is threadsafe by design, and generated code with a performance generally aligning with hand-written code [26].
+Second, HILTI supports just-in-time compilation through LLVM.
+Third, HILTI's execution model comes with concurrency support, is thread-safe by design, and generates code with a performance generally aligning with hand-written code.